apache/druid/docs/api-reference/sql-api.md

 GET https://ROUTER:8888/druid/v2/sql/statements/{queryID}/results?page=PAGENUMBER
 ```

+Results are separated into pages, so you can use the optional `page` parameter to refine the results you get.
+When you retrieve the status of a completed query, Druid returns information about the composition of each page and its page number (`id`).

+When getting query results, keep the following in mind:

+- JSON is the only supported result format
-Results are separated into `pages`.
-Note that if you attempt to get the results for an in-progress query, Druid returns an error.
+- If you attempt to get the results for an in-progress query, Druid returns an error.

 ### Cancel a query